kevin-j-m/kjm-blog/content/posts/coverage.md

 </p>
 {{< /rawhtml >}}

-Method Coverage brings the granularity of Line Coverage up to a coarser grain.
+Methods coverage brings the granularity of lines coverage up to a coarser grain.
 Rather than tracking individual lines, it’s concerned with whether a particular method is executed.
 It can be a 10 line method where the first line is the only line ever executed.
-Method Coverage will still consider that as executed the same as a 20 line method where each line is executed.
+Methods coverage will still consider that as executed the same as a 20 line method where each line is executed.

 #### Benefits